CRAG666/code_runner.nvim/README.md

 ### Functions

--   `CRFiletype` - Open json  with supported files.
--   `CRProjects` - Open json with list of projects.
 -   `:RunCode` - Runs based on file type, first checking if belongs to project, then if filetype mapping exists
 -   `:RunCode <A_key_here>` - Runs command with key of cool in the current directory.
--   `RunFile`    - Run the current file
+-   `:RunFile`    - Run the current file
--   `RunProject` - Run the current project(If you are in a project otherwise you will not do anything)
+-   `:RunProject` - Run the current project(If you are in a project otherwise you will not do anything)
+-   `:CRFiletype` - Open json  with supported files(Use only if you configured with json files).
+-   `:CRProjects` - Open json with list of projects(Use only if you configured with json files).

+This plugin stopped creating mappings, in favor of you creating your own

 ### Options